Giovanni Niccolò Muscat: Reinstatement and second removal

-Despite his removal from office, Grand Master Emmanuel de Rohan-Polduc did not appoint anyone in his stead as Attorney General.
+Despite his removal from office, de Rohan did not appoint anyone in his stead as Attorney General.
 He waited for the racket to settle down.
-Then, just three months after, in April 1792, he reinstated Muscat in his former offices.
+Then, just three months after, in April 1792, he reinstated Muscat in his former office.

 True to form, Muscat's former impertinence resumed.
 Just two months later, in June 1792, the pope was compelled again to demand the Grand Master to remove him straight away from all government responsibilities.
-There was no choice in the matter for Emmanuel de Rohan-Polduc.
+There was no choice in the matter for de Rohan.
 This time around, he was also constrained in sending Muscat abroad.

 Before leaving Malta, Muscat gathered all his dependencies and encouraged them not to fear acting as he had.
 He hoped to return in fifty days.
 However, he told them, even if this were not to be so, he confessed that he was proud to have pulled off ‘a glorious confrontation with the pope’.

 Accorded full honours by the Grand Master, Muscat left Malta in July 1792.

 Back to Malta

-Muscat went to Naples, Italy, and then to Messina, Sicily.
-He returned to Malta in October 1792.
-Though he became once more part of government, Grand Master Emmanuel de Rohan-Polduc warned him to be prudent and stay out of the limelight.
+Muscat went to Naples and then to Messina in Sicily, and he returned to Malta in October 1792.
+Though he once more became part of government, de Rohan warned him to be prudent and stay out of the limelight.
 However, Muscat does not seem to have been a man to shy away from bothering the Church.

 At one point, he denied the bishop the right to judge a case of divorce since he claimed that marriage was a social contract recognised only by the civil authority.
 This irked the bishop immensely.
 Later, defending his responsibility in resisting and curtailing the interference of Rome in the affairs of state, he publicly announced the ‘at long last the pope will have to relinquish all [the power] he has’.
 Muscat even went as far as to defend the Maltese from being arraigned before the ecclesiastical courts.

-Embarrassing the Grand Master without end, Emmanuel de Rohan-Polduc resolved to give up trying to protect his subject any more.
+Embarrassing the Grand Master without end, de Rohan resolved to give up trying to protect his subject any more.
 Encouraged by this turn of events, the new local inquisitor, Giulio Carpegna, decided to act quickly.
 Lest Muscat could be able to backtrack the Grand Master, he wanted him definitely removed.